otto-bus-dev/notes/Projects/Homelab/Proxmox Cluster/create arch linux VM with Web UI.md

 ![[Pasted image 20250917140627.png]]

+#### **2.1 - configure install**

-you should arrive to the install config screen :
+you should arrive to the install config screen

 ![[Pasted image 20250917140711.png]]

 choose language (i kept it in english)

 ![[Pasted image 20250917140753.png]]

 for locales i changer the keyboard layout to fr and use default english for the rest : ![[Pasted image 20250917140855.png]] for the mirror i chose france as the region and use default for the rest

 ![[Pasted image 20250917141026.png]]

+for partitionning i use the default value as show here :

 ![[Pasted image 20250917141048.png]]
 ![[Pasted image 20250917141103.png]]